 My absolute favorite tool for cutting fabric is not scissors but my Olfa 60 mm rotary cutter.
 Rotary cutters look a lot like pizza cutters, and they come in several sizes.
 The smallest is 18mm or 28mm, the most common is 45mm, and the largest is typically 60mm.
 On the packaging, the 60mm rotary cutters say they are for thicker fabrics or cutting up to six layers of cotton fabric at a time.
 The smaller blades are useful for cutting around curves.

 If you can only buy one size of rotary cutter, I’d say a 60mm is the way to go, but many people use the 45mm size.
 So did I, for a long time, and they work perfectly fine!
-You’ll also notice that the styles of handle are often different, which is another preference.
-Whichever you choose, you’ll want to buy some replacement blades as well, which usually come in a pack of five.
+You’ll also notice that the styles of the handle are often different, which is another preference.
+Whichever you choose, you’ll want to buy some replacement blades, which usually come in a pack of five.
 It’s best to change out the blade when you notice that your blade is becoming dull and isn’t making very sharp cuts.
 Generations Quilt Patterns has some great tips for when to replace a rotary cutter.